Have You Ever Played

 - Vim allows you to write and edit using only the keyboard, improving your efficiency.

-- Switching between keyboard and mouse lower your cognitive energy and breaks your flow.
+- Switching between the keyboard and the mouse costs cognitive energy, and breaks your flow.
+No need to use the mouse with Vim.

-- There are countless Vim plugins out there, allowing a more modern experience, similar to an IDE.
+- There are countless plugins for Vim out there, enabling a more modern experience, similar to an IDE.

 - You can use any shell command directly in Vim, expanding drastically its functionalities.